 Take it from us, the “been there, done that” adage really doesn’t apply to Mexico.
 It’s one of those holiday destinations that get under your skin – a single visit just doesn’t cut it.

-If you’ve holidayed in Mexico in the past but are keen to rekindle old memories, let us tempt you with these four must-visit places to rediscover in 2021.
+If you’ve holidayed in Mexico in the past but are keen to rekindle old memories, let us tempt you with these four must-visit places to rediscover.

 Visit Los Cabos